 Lauritz Melchior started as a baritone and then morphed into the leading heldentenor of his era.
 His Met career lasted from 1926 until 1950.
 All his performances, save one, were in Wagner operas.
 Verdi’s Otello was in his repertoire, but the Italian wing of the company “protested” and he was not allowed the role in New York.
 The one exception was March 19, 1935 when he sang the last act of Verdi’s masterpiece as part of the farewell gala for retiring general manager Giulio Gatti-Casazza.
 He got rave reviews.

 Richard Tucker sang at the Met from 1945 to 1974.
-He debuted earlier than his vocal development should have allowed because of World War II which was was still ongoing in January of 1945 when he made his first appearance in any opera anywhere.
-The war kept the great European singers away from America.
-Listening to his early recordings you hear a thin lyric tenor rather than the splendid spinto that he miraculously morphed during the early to mid 50s.
+He debuted at the Met in January 1945.
+This appearance was his first in any opera anywhere.
+World War II kept the great European singers away from America creating an early opportunity for him.
+Listening to his early recordings you hear a thin lyric tenor rather than the splendid spinto that he miraculously morphed into during the early to mid 50s.
 Thereafter his singing was characterized by a clarion middle voice and blazing high notes.
-He and his voice survived his heart attack in 1962 that he kept a secret.
+He and his voice survived a heart attack in 1962 that he kept a secret.
 The only change in his singing after his coronary was a breath artfully taken at places that he could previously sing continuously.

 Here are Tucker and Robert Merrill in a boffo performance (Met 1961) of the Sleale duet from the third act of La Forza Del Destino.
 If I ever get around to a ‘Met House Baritones’ article Merril will be on it.
 Tucker’s singing of Rachel quand du seigneur from a 1970 London performance Halevy’s La Juive drove the Brits crazy.
 The Met’s plan to mount the opera for Tucker was extinguished by his sudden death in 1975.